kalwalt/gatsby-starter-i18n-bulma/src/pages/contact.en.md

 slug: /en/contact
 ---

-In this page you can send me an e-mail.
+In this page you can send an e-mail.